chang2techvn/sims/README.md

 ## 🌟 Key Features

 ### 👨‍🎓 Students
-- Account registration and login
 - View list of enrolled courses
-- Search and enroll in new courses
 - Manage personal information

 ### 👨‍🏫 Lecturers